igor-krechetov/hsmcpp-doc/source/platforms/platforms.rst

    -  dispatches hsm events through main Qt event loop.
 No additional threads are created.

+-  **HsmEventDispatcherArduino**

+   -  dispatches hsm events every time dispatchEvents() method is called in Arduino's loop() function.
+No additional threads are created.

+-  **HsmEventDispatcherFreeRTOS**

+   -  internally starts FreeRTOS task and uses it to dispatch HSM events

-Since these dispatchers have dependencies on external libraries and only one of them is usually need, it's possible to disable them from compilation using these CMake options:
+Since these dispatchers have dependencies on external libraries and only one of them is usually needed, you need to explicitly enable them for compilation using these CMake options:

 - HSMBUILD_DISPATCHER_GLIB
 - HSMBUILD_DISPATCHER_GLIBMM
 - HSMBUILD_DISPATCHER_STD
 - HSMBUILD_DISPATCHER_QT
+- HSMBUILD_DISPATCHER_FREERTOS

 HsmEventDispatcherSTD
 ---------------------